Does the Victorian era fascinate you?

 Connecticut’s manufacturing industry was well-established by the Revolutionary War, and those industries continued to grow well into the 20th Century.

-Hartford was a major cultural and financial center in the Victorian era.
+Hartford, CT, was a major cultural and financial center in the Victorian era.
 It hosted many famous American industrialists, inventors, and artists.

 And today, many of those historic holdovers provide the attractions, activities, and things to do in Hartford that draw so many visitors.